I previously published this piece at Chicago Parent where I was a contributor.

 Then February 14th took a few rough turns.

-All a sudden, we as a family started to dread February 14th.
+All a sudden, we as a family dreaded February 14th.

 Any time anyone around us would bring up that date, in hushed tones, we would mumble…..OhhhhFebruary14thAarghGruugleGrummbleBaddBaddMemoriesMakeItStop.